 There Is A Disconnect Among Drivers

-Auto insurer Everquote recently released a survey of 2,300 drivers.
+Auto-insurer Everquote recently released a survey of 2,300 drivers.
 In it, practically all of the respondents (96%, to be exact) said he or she is a safe driver.
 However, 56% later admitted to using a phone while driving.
 Even more revealing, 96% of those that use Everquote’s Everdrive app used their phones at least once in the past 30 days.
 Drivers averaged about one call per trip.

 Furthermore, the NHTSA found that deaths involving speeding rose 3% in the past year.
 Yet, 42% of surveyed drivers didn’t consider 10 miles per hour over the limit to be speeding.
 An additional 10% did not consider 20 miles per hour over the limit to be speeding.
-Even so, national data demonstrates that even a 10 mile per hour speed increase can increase the risk of a crash by nearly 10%.
+Even so, national data demonstrate that even a 10 mile per hour speed increase can increase the risk of a crash by nearly 10%.

-Clearly, there is a disconnect between the information drivers are being given in their drivers ed classes or defensive driving course, and the actions they are choosing to take while behind the wheel.
-Whether it is apathy on the part of the driver in learning the information, or poor educational practices, improvements must be made before more lives are lost.
+Clearly, there is a disconnect between the information drivers are being given in their driver’s ed classes or defensive driving course and the actions they are choosing to take while behind the wheel.
+Whether it is apathy on the part of the driver in learning the information or poor educational practices, improvements must be made before more lives are lost.